antonmakasin/oblako/README.md

 ## Dashboard

 - /auth/login
-- Login and password: ADMIN_EMAIL & ADMIN_PASSWORD (watch .env in the project root)
-- !!!
-CHANGE login and password in dashboard after log in !!!
-- !!!
-CHANGE ADMIN_TOKEN in .env !!!
+- If you forgot the authorization data (entered during installation), it`s in .env at the project`s root (ADMIN_EMAIL and ADMIN_PASSWORD)

+## Token for the file uploading
+- If you forgot the token, it`s in .env at the project`s root (ADMIN_TOKEN)
+- If you want change the token, you have to change ADMIN_TOKEN in .env and then run in console "php artisan optimize".
+I plan make the token refresh option through the dashboard later.

 ## Settings